-A significant number of tertiary STEM students drop out from their study during the first-year not because the courses are too difficult but because, in their words, they ‘are too dry and boring’.
+A significant number of tertiary STEM students drop out from their study during the first-year not because they find the courses are too difficult but because, in their words, they ‘are too dry and boring’.

-There are even such terms as emotional disengagement and academic disinterest.
+This can be termed as emotional disengagement and academic disinterest.

 The impact of this pedagogical strategy will be evaluated via comprehensive questionnaires, interviews and class observations.
 The expected project outcomes include improving general problem-solving skills of tertiary STEM students and enhancing their creative thinking.

 The impact of the suggested pedagogical strategy was evaluated via comprehensive questionnaires, interviews and class observations involving 137 STEM students from four groups at AUT and the University of Auckland.